 beefgallo Posted May 15, 2015 Author Posted May 15, 2015 Thanks!
 Also, the poster is based on my MA thesis, I should write the name of the university where I submitted this thesis, right?
 I am now going to start a PhD at a different university.

 fuzzylogician Posted May 15, 2015 Posted May 15, 2015 Write your current affiliation.
 You won't be affiliated with your new school until September (or whenever your program starts).
-If it's after then, you write your new affiliation and you could have a box in the corner that says "This work is based on my MA thesis, written at X University under the supervision of Dr. Y." good shot red two and beefgallo 2
+If it's after then, you write your new affiliation and you could have a box in the corner that says "This work is based on my MA thesis, written at X University under the supervision of Dr. Y." beefgallo and good shot red two 2

 med latte Posted May 15, 2015 Posted May 15, 2015 (edited) This is such a helpful thread!
 I'm in the same place as you, Beefgallo.
 Thanks for the input, Fuzzy.
 I found this short book to be helpful - How To Make A Scientific Research Poster by John Elder.
 I got the Kindle edition for free on Amazon.
 It can be annoying at times, as the author is promoting his own printing company, but overall I've found it helpful to think through content and design.
 Edited May 15, 2015 by med latte